 Acupuncture is a technique in which specific acupuncture points on the body are stimulated by inserting a thin needle through the skin.
-It is used for treatment of various symptoms and diseases ranging from nausea to insomnia and dates back over 3000 years.
-There have been extensive studies conducted on acupuncture, especially for back and neck pain, osteoarthritis/knee pain, and headache.
-However, researchers are only beginning to understand the effects of acupuncture for various other health conditions.
+It is used for treatment of various symptoms and diseases and dates back over 3000 years.
+There have been extensive studies conducted on acupuncture; however, researchers are only beginning to understand the effects of acupuncture and how it works from a biomedical perspective.
 Acupuncture is considered a safe therapy when performed by an experienced, well-trained practitioner using sterile single use needles.
 Ask me about your specific condition and see if acupuncture is right for you!

 Common Conditions that Respond to Acupuncture: